Cipscis/base-package/README.md

 You will need to install [Node.js](https://nodejs.org/en/) before using this template.

 1. Click "[Use this template](https://github.com/cipscis/base-package/generate)" to create a new repository based on this one.
+2. Update the `package.json` file to reflect your new package's details.
-2. Update names throughout the package.
+3. Update names throughout the package.
 	a.
 Replace `base-package` with the name of your package as it is used in code.
 	b.
 Replace `Base Package` Replace with the name of your package as it is used in documentation.
 	c.
 Rename `src/main-export.ts` and replace `main-export` with the name of your main entry point file.
 	d.
 Optionally rename `docs/assets/js/src/docs-script.ts` and replace `docs-script` with the name of your documentation script and its associated Webpack entry point.
 	e.
 Optionally, remove `@cipscis/` from everywhere it appears if this package won't be published beneath a scope.
 	f.
 If you're not me, replace `@cipscis` with your npm username and then `cipscis` with your GitHub username, and be sure to also update the `author` property in the `package.json`.
-3. Create a `.env` file.
+4. Create a `.env` file.
 See [.env](#env-1) for more information.
-4. Run `npm install`.
+5. Run `npm install`.
-5. Update this `README.md` file and the `CHANGELOG.md` file to remove the instruction sections.
+6. Update this `README.md` file and the `CHANGELOG.md` file to remove the instruction sections.

 Now you're ready to work on code in this package.